UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 ## Summary of Locations

 - Grades and assignment links will be on [Canvas](https://canvas.illinois.edu/).
-- PrairieLearn: https://us.prairielearn.com/pl/course_instance/161389/ where assignments will be completed.
+- PrairieLearn: https://us.prairielearn.com/pl/course_instance/192343 where assignments will be completed.
-- Course repo is at [UIUC-iSchool-DataViz/spr2025-bcg-bcu](https://github.com/UIUC-iSchool-DataViz/spr2025-bcg-bcu/), automatically built at [uiuc-ischool-dataviz.github.io/spr2025-bcg-bcu/](https://uiuc-ischool-dataviz.github.io/spr2025-bcg-bcu).
+- Course repo is at [UIUC-iSchool-DataViz/fall2025-acg-acu](https://github.com/UIUC-iSchool-DataViz/fall2025-acg-acu/), automatically built at [uiuc-ischool-dataviz.github.io/fall2025-acg-acu/](https://uiuc-ischool-dataviz.github.io/fall2025-acg-acu).
 Lecture notes, notebooks, data and course info will be placed there.
-- Slack: https://is445-spr2025.slack.com/ - the best place to ask questions in a `#homeworkX-questions` channel (or `#general` for general questions)
+- CampusWire: https://campuswire.com/c/GC79A285B - the best place to ask questions in a channel either about the homework or about the general discussion of a language or framework.

 You are invited to clone the repo, fork and submit changes (typos, etc!), and to use any information in it in the future.